justdavidsat/Countdown-Timer/README.md

 Features
 Input a specific time duration for a session in minutes.
-The timer begins to count down and changes color to indicate the progress.
+The timer begins to count down.
-When the inputted time is exhausted, the timer displays a message indicating the end of the session and starts counting down in the negative direction.
+When the inputted time is exhausted, the timer starts counting down in the negative direction.
 Users can stop or pause the timer by pressing the "Space" bar.
 Users can reset the timer to start a new session by pressing the "R" key.
 The timer font fills the screen and is centered.